JeroenMampaey/Graphics_OS/README.md

 ![image](https://user-images.githubusercontent.com/44338633/126883972-581d20d6-497b-4469-821d-ccd83a4cddc2.png)
 Add a new controller with "IDE" somewhere in the name (PIIX4 for example).
 ![image](https://user-images.githubusercontent.com/44338633/126884054-0b17d54d-ba70-4f45-927a-ef80c2346d64.png)
-Then add a hard drive to this controller, create a new hard drive, VDI, statically allocated, 4 MB or bigger is fine and choose the one you just made to add to the controller to end up with somthing like this:
+Then add a hard drive to this controller, create a new hard drive, VDI, statically allocated, 4 MB or bigger is fine and choose the one you just made to add to the controller to end up with something like this:
 ![image](https://user-images.githubusercontent.com/44338633/126884120-13901139-073a-4030-bb1e-380e0ddd7005.png)
 Make sure that the drive you just made is an IDE Primary Master.
 Next go to network and instead of NAT, choose a network bridge adapter.